13ekw/YEAR_4_Project_2/README.md

 Once the Program is complete the output plot will be saved to the folder you are in

-Note: you can also easilt alter the samples data by editing the samples json file
+Note: you can also easily alter add data by editing the samples json file